The Institute for Learning and Academic Achievement Externships

 - Weekly Grand Rounds (Fridays 11:00 a.m.-12:15 p.m.)

-The extern will receive training in neuropsychological case conceptualization.
-With the guidance and support of a staff psychologist, the extern will prepare a case presentation to present at their training seminar.
-Case presentations usually consist of a brief literature review, review of assessment results, as well as conceptualization.
+The extern will receive training in cognitive-behavioral case conceptualization.
+With the guidance and support of a staff psychologist, the extern will prepare a case presentation to present at a team meeting.
+Case presentations usually consist of a conceptualization, brief literature review, and overview of the treatment approach.
 This practice exercise aims to help prepare students for advanced training requirements of internships.
-Externs may have opportunities to assist in presentations given to the NYU academic community, as well as to local community organizations and professional groups.
+Externs can also assist in presentations given to the NYU academic community, as well as to local community organizations and professional groups.

 - Two full days per week will be required, 9 a.m.-5 p.m.
-Schedules are coordinated in accordance with your supervisor at each site.
+The schedule is coordinated in accordance with your supervisor at each site.

-For more information, please contact either David Marks, PhD, coordinator of the Long Island Neuropsychology Externship, at email@example.com; Richard Gallagher, PhD, Coordinator of the New Jersey Neuropsychology Externship, at firstname.lastname@example.org; or Daniela Montalto, PhD, coordinator of the New York City Neuropsychology Externship at email@example.com.
+For more information, please contact either David Marks, PhD, coordinator of the Long Island Neuropsychology Externship, at email@example.com or Daniela Montalto, PhD, coordinator of the New York City Neuropsychology Externship at firstname.lastname@example.org.

 Back to list of training programs.